“As we have said before, so now I say again, if anyone preaches any other gospel to you than what you have received, let him be accursed”

 As we have said before,

-The phrase “said before” refers to Paul’s previous warning about gospel counterfeits hurting his team’s visit to Galatia.
+The phrase “said before” refers to Paul’s previous warning about gospel counterfeits who hurt his team’s visit to Galatia.
 This attack on false teachers was no temper tantrum.
-He calmly and deliberately reiterates his point.
+He calmly and deliberately reiterates his point here.

 so now I say again,

-Paul says in effect, “I told you before and now I am telling you again.”
+Paul says in effect, “I told you before, and now I tell you again.”
 He did not and will not change his mind on this crucial doctrine.

-if anyone preaches any other gospel to you
+if anyone preaches any other [another of a different kind] gospel to you

 than what you have received,